Oyu Stone Circle: A stone circle from Japan's Jomon period! [Akita Prefecture]

 Stone Circles and Pyramids

-Mt.
-Kuromata is an artificially constructed pyramid .
-In fact, a large-scale survey was conducted in the past, and the results confirmed that the mountain itself is a naturally formed structure, but terrace-like remains covered with gravel have also been discovered.
-In other words, there are signs that the original mountain was decorated by human hands .
+Kuromatayama isan artificially constructed pyramid.
+In fact, large-scale investigations have been conducted in the past, and while the results confirmed that the mountain itself is a naturally formed structure, terrace-like structures covered with gravel have also been discovered.
+In other words, thereevidence that the mountain originally existed but was later decorated by human hands.

 Additionally, the same stones used at Hongu Shrine on the summit as those used in the Oyu Stone Circle are used, strongly suggesting a connection between the mountain and the stone circle.
 The mountain can also be seen from the Oyu Stone Circle, and its pyramid-like silhouette can be seen